danobot/mqtt-audio-buzzer-rpi/README.md

 # Audio Buzzer

 Simple Python MQTT Audio Buzzer packaged in a Docker container.
+Image available on Docker Hub as `danobot/buzz`.
+For use case and more information check out [the associated post on my blog](https://danielha.tk/2018/07/24/python-docker-mqtt-audio-buzzer.html).

+## Hardware Requirements
+* Connect a small buzzer-type speaker to a pin on the Raspberry Pi.
+(Again, [blog post](https://danielha.tk/2018/07/24/python-docker-mqtt-audio-buzzer.html) goes into more detail)

 ## Configuration Options
 * Command line parameters to script (for script use)